vlad-yavorsky/hunting-grounds-android-v1/README.md

 # Database of Hunting and Fishing Ground

-This is an multilanguage (en/uk/ru) application for Android OS that contains datailed information about ukrainian hunting and fishing grounds.
-This information may help ukrainian hunters and fishermen or guests from another countries to choose the future hunting or fishing place.
-Also this maybe helpfull for founders of this hunting ground to discover and cooperate with each other.
+This is a multilanguage (en/uk/ru) application for Android OS that contains detailed information about Ukrainian hunting and fishing grounds.
+This information may help Ukrainian hunters and fishermen or guests from another country to choose the future hunting or fishing place.
+Also this maybe helpful for founders of this hunting ground to discover and cooperate with each other.

 ## Screenshots